liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-8-faces-extensions.md

 chain-of-responsibility according Section 11.4.8 of the JSF 2.2 Specification titled "Ordering of Artifacts".
 Finally, the bridge must provide a default implementation for each factory, each of which is the final authority in its respective delegation chain.

+The `javax.portlet.faces.BridgeFactoryFinder` mechanism may not be invoked at the time of portlet/bridge initialization, such as when the `Bridge.init(PortletConfig)` method is called.
+This is caused by the fact that the Portlet Specification does not require portlet container implementations to ensure that a `ServletContextListener` (like the Mojarra `ConfigureListener`) execute before portlets are initialized.
+While this is indeed the case with Apache Pluto (the portlet reference implementation), it is not necessarily the case with other portlet containers.
+As a result, the `javax.portlet.faces.BridgeFactoryFinder` can only be used to find factories during request/response processing.
+This also has the effect of preventing factories from returning objects that are guaranteed to be stateless, thread-safe singletons unless the factories use a thread-safe double-checked locking pattern to initialize the objects.